J3RN/vim-config/README.md

 My descriptions below are very basic.
 Please read the projects' pages if you would like to know more about them

+- [Vundle](https://github.com/gmarik/Vundle.vim) - Plugin managers.
+It manages your plugins
-- AutoSave - Saves your buffer every time it changes.
+- [AutoSave](https://github.com/vim-scripts/vim-auto-save.git) - Saves your buffer every time it changes.
 Can be annoying, but makes Vim more modern and Google Drive-esque
 - NerdTree - A totally awesome tree viewing utility inside of Vim.
 Can be triggered with CTRL-n
 - Syntastic - Syntax checking.
 Pretty useful, I suppose